 This isn’t an ordinary mystery novel in which the protagonist is a hardened, retired, decorated detective.
 Someone in this crime-solving crew has to have connections, or the murder victim will never have justice.

 Your cast of characters needs help because, let’s face it; they aren’t really qualified to be finding dead bodies and then solving the mysteries surrounding them.
-As the writer, you have to give your characters the tools they need to get the job done.
+As a mystery author, you have to give your characters the tools they need to get the job done.

 Character development is often the focal point of cozy mysteries.
 The relationships and bonds that form and then grow between characters when an amateur sleuth embarks on the journey of solving the mysterious murder are important to fans of cozy mysteries.

 The animosity and competition that arises between suspects and the characters are important as well.
-Readers of this specific genre care about the characters more than they care about the grisly details of a murder or the technicalities involved in solving a crime.
+Cozy readers care about the characters more than they care about the grisly details of a murder or the nitty gritty involved in solving a crime.

 Cozy Mystery Vs. Traditional Mystery

 Cozy mysteries and traditional mysteries differ in several areas.
-Some things are specific to the cozy mystery genre that you have to stay within the parameters of if you want readers to enjoy it.
+Writing cozy mysteries tend to require staying within specific parameters if you want readers to enjoy your cozy mystery novel.

 Traditional mystery writers are more focused on the mystery itself rather than the journey to get there and the friendships that are grown and nourished along the way.

 Cozy mysteries are often enjoyed by older readers who have little or no interest in some subject matters.
 There are also many readers of the cozy mystery genre who are much younger, whose parents don’t approve of some of the content in the traditional mystery genre.